mxstbr/mxstbr.com/pages/thoughts/regrets-at-spectrum.md

 ### Regret 1: We Did Not Focus On Our Niche

 - Wanted to build for our use case, open knowledge communities (e.g. open source)
-- Needed to make money, so built business features for a broader audience of businesses generally
+- Needed to make money, so built business features
-- Businesses were not interested, and had we focused on our core niche use case we would have grown much faster (like we are right now)
+- Businesses were not interested, and had we focused on our core niche use case we would have grown much faster
-- Better to have 1,000 true fans than 100,000 users who are barely interested
+- Better to have 100 true fans who love the product than 10,000 barely interested users

 ### Regret 2: We Did Not Do Enough Marketing